jfredett-archive/cross-talk/README.md

 Check CI for edge support, but ideally we support MRI > 1.9, (including 2.0), Reasonably recent RBX, and JRuby.

 JRuby is broken right now though for unknown reasons.
+See below for details

+### JRuby

+As of 1.7.0, it appears to work fine, however, 1.7.3 and edge both crash, for seemingly different reasons.

+It's on the list of things to fix, but my experience with JRuby is minimal, and my motivation to fix it is low.
+If you'd like to try, I'd love a patch.

 ## Installation